rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 # Write System Test
 This is a guide for how you write a system test in Playwright.
 For a system test to run, it requires a few different files to be present.
 Below is a step by step walkthrough with additional examples.
-This is heavy reading but worth getting into.
+This might be heavy reading but worth getting into.
+Press (ctrl + shift + v) for a preview.

 ## Structure & Naming
 We will first look at the different files that we are working with while creating a system test.

 ### Test Files
-- The test file that holds the actual test, is placed in the following directory: yotei/frontend/SystemTests/TestFiles.
+- The test file that holds the actual test, is placed in the following directory: [TestFiles](../../../../frontend/SystemTests/TestFiles)
 - The file should be named after the activity that's being tested.
 The file ending needs to be '*.spec.ts'.

 Example: